Proud Mary | Chords + Lyrics (Tina Turner)

 Even though Creedence Clearwater Revival wrote Proud Mary, and had a hit with it, it is the Tina Turner version you’d be expected to play at gigs.

-With this in mind, members look at how to play the chords the way Tina Turner does Proud Mary.
+With this in mind, I designed some TAB for how to play the chords the way Tina Turner does Proud Mary.

 If you compare the way Chuck Berry generally Honky Tonk, with how I play I Can’t Stand The Rain, as well as Ike Turner’s pattern on Nutbush City Limits, you’ll find small variations on the concept.